gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 # Create a local module

-Local modules are regular modules which are part of the **host application build**.
-It's an independent module exposing a `registration` function to the host application boostrapping code.
+Local modules are regular modules that are part of the **host application build**.
+It's an independent module exposing a `registration` function to the host application bootstrapping code.
 It can be a standalone package, a sibling project (when in a monorepo setup), or even a local folder of the host application.

 Local modules are useful when migrating from a monolithic application to a distributed application or when launching a new product with an unrefined business domain.